St. Francis Dam: Dam instability

 In April 1927 the reservoir level was brought to within 10 ft of the spillway, and during most of May the water level was within 3 ft of overflowing.
 There were no large changes in the amount of the seepage that was collected and, month after month, the pipe flowed about one-third full.
 This was an insignificant amount for a dam the size of the St. Francis, and on this subject Mulholland said, "Of all the dams I have built and of all the dams I have ever seen, it was the driest dam of its size I ever saw."
 The seepage data recorded during the 1926–1927 period shows that the dam was an exceptionally dry structure.

-On May 27, 1927, the problems in the Owens Valley escalated once again with the dynamiting of a large section of the Los Angeles Aqueduct, part of the California Water Wars.
+On May 27, 1927, the problems in the Owens Valley escalated once again with the dynamiting of a large section of the Los Angeles Aqueduct, part of the California water wars.
 A second incident took place a few days later, destroying another large section.
 In the days that followed, several more sections of the aqueduct were dynamited which caused a complete disruption of the flow.
 The near-full reservoir behind the St. Francis Dam was the only source of water from the north and withdrawals began immediately.

-During this time, the Los Angeles County Sheriff's Department received an anonymous phone call that a carload of men were on their way from Inyo County with the intention of dynamiting the St. Francis Dam and "to get some officers on the way as quick as possible."
+During this time, the Los Angeles County Sheriff's Department received an anonymous phone call that a carload of men were on their way from Inyo County with the intention of dynamiting the dam and "to get some officers on the way as quick as possible."
 Within minutes, all personnel of the Bureau of Power and Light and the Bureau of Water Works and Supply either working or residing within the canyon had been notified.
 Cars carrying dozens of officers from both the Los Angeles Police and Sheriff's Departments rushed to the area.
 Although no sign of the threat that brought all this about materialized, for many days after, the canyon resembled an armed encampment.